 - Using some of the advanced features available in Microsoft Word to analyse and improve your writing.

-Effective writing for technical staff training is available on-request only, i.e. one-to-one training or a ‘closed’ course for your group.
-We don’t currently offer a scheduled (public) course.
-This approach means that we can tailor your training to your exact business needs.
+Effective writing for technical staff training is arranged on-request, i.e. one-to-one training or a ‘closed course’ for your group.
+We can provide your training in-class at one of our centres, at your venue, or online.

 Effective writing for technical staff courses are hosted by highly experienced instructors, all of whom have held senior authoring/writing roles in business.
-For further details, see Expert trainers.
+See Expert trainers.

 How will I learn?